YAGPSR/YAGPSR-C/README.md

 ## Building

 Obtain the codebase from GitHub using `git clone`, or by downloading from GitHub.
-Note that Git LFS must be installed for the test data to be included.
+Note that Git LFS must be installed for the test data to be included, as it is too large to be included without large file support.

 ### Linux